-(CLO) South Korean President Yoon Suk Yeol left a detention center in Seoul on Saturday after prosecutors decided not to appeal to the court's decision to revoke the arrest warrant for the impeached leader.
+(CLO) South Korean President Yoon Suk Yeol left a detention center in Seoul on Saturday after prosecutors decided not to appeal the court's cancellation of an arrest warrant for the impeached leader.

 Yoon was released from detention after a court ruled to cancel an arrest warrant for him on charges of inciting a riot.
 The decision ended 52 days of detention since his arrest on January 15 in connection with a failed attempt to impose martial law on December 3 last year.